 Interested students are encouraged to attend one of the proposal workshops in advance of submitting an application, please consult the SITE website for more information.

 Questions?
 Contact SITE Administration Director, Carol Bedoy, at email@example.com

-Stay tuned for announcements of Open Directors Meetings on the SITE website.
+Stay tuned for announcements of programming events and open calls on the SITE website.

 280 S. Columbus Dr., room 113

 Monday–Friday: 11:00 a.m.–6:00 p.m., Saturday: 11:00 a.m.–3:00 p.m.